 7. Use the spaces provided to draw the three types of cells on the slide.
+Again, labels are useful for repeating patterns and colors.

 Note: A spirillum rotates rigidly along the long axis like a spinning corkscrew or drill bit, while a spirochete is flexible and undulates without spinning, due to axial filaments that are rotating inside.